nidhi-girish/anishsujanani.github.io/_posts/2020-10-10-same—site-cookies-and-session-security.md

 ---------------

-It is important to understand that SOP, CORS and Same-Site cookie policies are all browser protections.
+It is important to understand that SOP, CORS whitelisting and same-site cookie policies are all browser protections.
 It is trivial to alter headers or send requests out directly via script.
 You still need to emphasize strong anti-CSRF protection on your forms and implement input sanitization+CSP to prevent injection.

 With that said, the ‘strict’ setting is worth implementing in critical applications where zero external service interaction is a requirement.